Estimated reading time: 4 minutes

 Ah – how to paint a dining table.
 Though it’s a centerpiece in nearly all of our homes, it’s always one of the most daunting tasks to undertake.
 But it needn’t be so.
 Trust us!
 If you are interested in painting a table with MudPaint, here are some tips to help you get the best looking most durable finish possible.
 MudPaint is eco-friendly, LEED-compliant and it’s unique, clay-based formula with natural earthen materials requires little prep work and no waxing for a smooth coat.

-1. Prepping – Make sure you have done a light sanding on the existing surface of the table, just enough to scuff up the surface (180-220 grit sandpaper).
+1. Prepping – Make sure you have done a light sanding on the existing surface of the table, just enough to scuff up the surface – our Rad Pad Sanding Pads are a great solution!.
 If there is an existing coat of paint on the table, make sure MudPaint will adhere to it by doing a small test area.
 If the surface is too slick or is an oil based surface that paint will not adhere well to, no problem!
 You can either sand down the existing surface, strip it or spray a coat of primer.
 We recommend ‘Cover Stain’ primer.
-Once you have a sanded and or primed the surface, make sure to clean it thoroughly with a wet rag or windex.
+Once you have a sanded and or primed the surface, make sure to clean it thoroughly with a wet rag.
 Make sure to remove any dust in cracks or on any part of the table.
 Dust will cause the paint to not adhere well to the surface.

 3. Sand – Do a thorough sanding after the second coat is completely dry.
-We recommend 320 grit sandpaper in this phase, or 220 grit followed by 320 grit.
+We recommend 320 grit on the Rad Pad in this phase.
 This will really smooth out any imperfections created during the painting process.
 This is also a good time to distress the edges of the piece if you are going for a distressed look.
 Once the surface is completely sanded, clean the surface lightly with a wrung out wet rag.
 You don’t want the rag to be wet enough to start streaking the paint.
 Wipe across the surface lightly to remove any dust.

-4. Extra Durability – Since kitchen tables take so much wear and tear, we highly recommend 2-3 coats of our clear finish coat.
-We have tried wax on kitchen tables and we have been disappointed.
-In short, wax just does not seem to hold up under the day to day wear like our clear coat does.
+4. Extra Durability – Since kitchen tables – dining room table, accent table, side table, coffee table, you-name-it-table! – often take so much wear and tear, we highly recommend 2-3 coats of our matte finish clear finish coat.
 Just remember with the clear coat to let the paint cure for 24 hours before applying.
 Also, we recommend waiting several hours between coats of clear coat.
 The clear coat is best applied with a brush, with smooth strokes all going the same directions.
 Apply thin coats and avoid too many back and forth strokes over the same area or streaking can occur.
 Allow the clear coat to settle to avoid brush marks.